Best Full Size Mattress: Reviews and Buyer’s Guide

 The second layer, The Affinity layer with HIVE® technology, is designed to offer both support and pressure relief.
-The AS3’s Celliant® cover is another key feature, scientifically engineered to increase local circulation and promote better sleep.

 Finally, the Bio-Core® is a supportive base layer that creates a durable and long-lasting mattress.
 These three layers work together for optimal comfort, making this mattress a durable, comfortable choice for many.

 The Amerisleep AS3 full mattress comes with free delivery and a 100-night sleep trial.
 If you’re not satisfied at the end of your trial period, Amerisleep will refund you in full and help you donate your mattress.
 Amerisleep warranties their mattresses for 20 years and they cover sags .75 inches or deeper.

 The Zoma Mattress is another top-rated memory foam mattress to have on your radar.
 Equipped with zoned support technologies and gel memory foam, the Zoma is built to help you sleep deeper and wake up feeling rested.
 All in all, the Zoma contains three layers and is medium in firmness.